New!

 Research and Identify Goals

-The goal of an operational plan and its creation process should be to address some foundational questions:
+The goal of an operational plan is to address foundational questions.

-• What is the budget?
-How will it compare to previous years?
+1. Resources.
+What is your operating budget?
+How does it compare to previous years?

-• How can the team practically achieve the goal?
-What operational planning methodology informs the approach?
-What are the operational planning tools we will use?
+3. Tools.
+What operational planning methodology will you use to carry out your plan?
+What are the operational planning tools you will use?

 Visualize the Operational Plan

-Make sure the vision for the plan is clearly articulated.
-Clearly defined goals, charts and visualizations, and project management software can help offer a high-level view of tasks and progress for all stakeholders.
-Identify which operational business planning techniques and tools will work best for achieving the organization’s goals.
+Project management software can offer all stakeholders a high-level view of tasks and progress.
+Identify which operational business planning techniques and tools will best achieve the organization’s goals.

 Assign People and Budget